What is a Keto Diet

 There are some side effects of the ketogenic diet as well.
 When making sudden and dramatic changes to your daily diet you might experience mild but temporary side effects like the following.

 - Headaches and dizziness.
 Sugar and caffeine both have addictive effects so when you give them up in the induction phase of the Keto diet, you have withdrawal symptoms.
 They will only last a few days.
-You can counteract this by drinking some salty broth, dairy foods, green leafy veggies and avocados.
+You can counteract this by drinking some salty broth, dairy foods, green leafy veggies, and avocados.

 - Leg cramps.
 You may experience cramps in your legs especially at night.
 They usually occur during the early phases of the diet.
 The lack of potassium in the diet is the cause.
-It’s recommended to take multivitamin containing potassium while on the diet.
+It’s recommended to take a multivitamin containing potassium while on the diet.
 Also look for keto diet approved foods that are also high in potassium such as avocados and raw green leafy vegetables.
 Drinking more water and adding some extra salt helps.

 - Constipation.
 Constipation can come from not getting enough fiber.
 Make sure the carbs you are eating are from green vegetables and you are drinking plenty of water.